ngshiheng/six-percent/README.md

 locale-gen en_US.UTF-8
 ```

-### Opening ASNB Account :closed_lock_with_key:

-- You need a ASNB account in order to start investing
-- You can perform all the transactions (including opening an account) at any ASNB branches or agents

 ## Setup & Run :nut_and_bolt:

 This project is tested and developed on Ubuntu 18.04 LTS.

 Run `./setup.sh` to install all the Python dependencies

-Run `./run.sh` to start using the bot
+Run `./run.sh` to start using the bot with scheduler (5 minutes)

+To run only once, run `python3 main.py`

 ## Contributing :family: